 Skip to content

-As it's PCOS awareness month, we thought it'll be great to look into this condition, and also explore how probiotics could help.
+September is PCOS awareness month.
+This article looks into this condition, and explores how probiotics could help.

 Polycystic ovary syndrome is a common endocrine condition, affecting 5-10% of women1, 2.
 This condition affects how the ovaries work and it’s characterised by a number of features.
 One of them being the formation of small underdeveloped cysts in the ovaries which can affect the menstrual cycle as some of the sacs can’t release an egg, impeding ovulation3.